Entropic equality for worst-case work at any protocol speed

-An important practical consideration which makes this more subtle is that some $p_i$ may be negligible.
-It is then natural to exclude trajectories starting in those states when calculating the worst-case work.
-We therefore divide the initial energy eigenstates into two sets: one set which is the one of interest: $\mathcal{E}_\text{IN}$ and the rest which we call $\mathcal{E}_\text{OUT}$, corresponding to those we shall exclude when calculating the worst-case work.
+An important practical consideration which makes this more subtle is that some $p_i$ may be negligible and even arbitrarily close to 0.
+It is natural to exclude trajectories starting in those states when calculating the worst-case work.
+We therefore divide the initial energy eigenstates into two sets.
+One set is the one of interest: $\mathcal{E}_\text{IN}$.
+The set of the other eigenstates, we call $\mathcal{E}_\text{OUT}$, corresponding to those we shall exclude when calculating the worst-case work.
 The probability of being in $\mathcal{E}_\text{OUT}$ is given by